aronwc/mlsm/papers/bollen10twitter/vlandeir.md

 - They collect a total of 9,853,498 tweets from 2.7M users.
 These tweets were recorded from February 28th to December 19th 2008.
 They remove stop-words and punctuation for each tweet.
 - From these tweets, they only keep those were the author clearly talks about his mood.
 They also remove spam tweets.

-####Assumptions###
-- Punctuation is not important when trying to evaluate the mood of users thanks to their tweets.
-- The number of collected tweets is sufficient to realize a machine learning study.
-- Because the POMS-bi has been correctly tested and has proved to output correct results then their extended version (GPOMS) has got the same characteristics.
-- Parameters of a SOFNN do not change when they add the public mood components.
-- Measure the direction accuracy is sufficient to show the efficiency of a SOFNN.

 ####Experimentals####

 Once they obtain the public mood time series from OF and GPOMS, the researchers run several experiments :